maenkhraisha/space-travel/README.md

 # Space Travel Hub
-This is an app that  displays a list of Rockets and Missions , allow users to reserve and cancel a Rocket, join and leave a mission.
+This is an app that  displays a list of Rockets and Missions , allow users to reserve and cancel a Rocket, join and leave a Mission.

 ## Built With